Ayush001Sharma/SupportMind/README.md

 ## Design Decisions

-- **Local Inference:** I migrated the stack from OpenAI to Ollama.
-This ensures the project can be run entirely offline without needing paid API keys.
+- **Local Inference:** Why Ollama?
+I initially built the project using OpenAI APIs, but later switched to Ollama so the application could run completely offline without requiring API keys or paid services.
-- **Separation of Concerns:** Retrieval logic is separated from RAG generation logic.
-This makes it easier to test them in isolation and prevents the RAG service from being tightly coupled to ChromaDB.
+- **Separation of Concerns:** I kept retrieval and answer generation as separate services because they solve different problems.
+It also made testing easier and means I could replace the vector database later without changing the generation logic.
-- **Thin Routers:** FastAPI route handlers do almost nothing except receive the request and pass it to a service layer.
+- **Thin API Layer:** FastAPI route handlers do almost nothing except receive the request and pass it to a service layer.
 This keeps the HTTP logic decoupled from business logic.
 - **In-Memory History:** Chat history is maintained in memory per session ID.
-This was chosen for simplicity during the assignment, but it is abstracted behind a service so it can be swapped for a database later.
+I chose this approach to keep the implementation simple, while keeping the service abstract enough to be replaced with a database later.

 ## Known Limitations